Settings

 Send as quickly as possible, on every new location received by the hardware

 1s Send every second, even if there is no new location data.
-If you do not want identical data being sent when the device is not moving, see See Disable when Static, below.
+If you do not want identical data being sent when the device is not moving, see See , below.
 Every slower rate follows this same logic.

 5s